MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/7-Exercise 6.md

       ```

 ## Task 3: Create Adaptive Cards

+**Goal**: Design and implement Adaptive Cards for static and dynamic data interactions within the bot.

 1. Create a folder named `cards` in this project root directory.
 1. In the `cards` folder, create a file named `staticSearchCard.ts` with the following content.
 The final file of `staticSearchCard.ts` can be referenced in [staticSearchCard.ts](../../../Allfiles/Labs/Guided-Exercise6/staticSearchCard.ts).